If you need separation advice, the following information can help you understand how to protect your rights when you separate from your spouse.

 A separation agreement can outline where you and the children will live, address temporary support and visitation schedules, and determine how the assets will be split, bills paid, and mail handled.
 A legal separation can also help protect you from being held responsible for your spouse's debt, liabilities, and taxes after the date of separation.

 Unfortunately, not all states recognize a legal separation.
 These states include Delaware, Florida, Georgia, Louisiana, Mississippi, Pennsylvania, and Texas.
 But, you can file for temporary orders when you file for divorce as a way to protect yourself until your divorce is finalized.
-The FAQs below can help answer your questions about legally separating.

 Brette's Answer: Legal separation is not available in every state, so you will need to check to see if it is an option in yours.
 In a legal separation you basically do everything involved in a divorce, except at the end you remain married in name only.
 Your assets are divided and alimony is determined.
 You live separately.
 Some people use it as a way to try out what divorce feels like.
 Others use it because they don't believe in divorce or aren't ready.

-Caitlin's Question: I am married to an UK resident, and we have never actually lived together.
+Caitlin's Question: I am married to a UK resident, and we have never actually lived together.
 We have decided to end our relationship and I am not sure if we are separated or not.
 Also what other issues may arise with him not being in the country?

 Brette: You'll have to have him served which could be complicated.
 You're physically separated, but not legally separated.
 Sounds like you might qualify for an annulment.